• Skip to primary navigation

 A whole butternut squash and a chef's knife on a wooden chopping board

-How to use the sauce
+How to Use the Sauce

-We like to keep it simple and stir the butternut squash pasta sauce through some cooked pasta with spinach wilted in to it.
-It's great with gnocchi too.
 We also use this sauce as a base for hidden vegetable mac and cheese.
-Just melt some cheese in to the sauce and serve with macaroni.
+Just melt some cheese into the sauce and serve with macaroni.
 You could even bake it with extra cheese on top.

 For an added protein boost, serve with some grilled chicken breast, fried king prawns or some chickpeas.
 Finish is off with a sprinkle of Parmesan, or vegetarian/vegan alternative and it is perfect.

-Extra tips
+Extra Tips

 • Top the finished dish with pine nuts for some added crunch.